-- (1) The amounts shown in these columns reflect the aggregate grant date fair value computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 718, Compensation Stock Compensation ("ASC Topic 718"), of the restricted stock awards or option awards, as applicable, granted to each of our named executive officers.
-The assumptions made in determining these values are set forth in Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended June 30, 2019 filed with the SEC on September 6, 2019. - (2) Reflects the equity portion of the performance-based award granted to Ms. Miglucci under the 2019 Q3-Q4 Program.
-Pursuant to ASC Topic 718, the aggregate grant date fair value of the equity portion of this award was \$70,781 assuming that the highest level of performance conditions had been achieved. - (3) Reflects the cash portion of the performance-based awards granted to Ms. Miglucci under the 2018 Program (as defined below) in the amount of \$4,590 and the 2019 Q1-Q2 Program in the amount of \$24,075. - (4) Includes \$18,296 of long-term disability insurance and life insurance premiums. - (5) 2018T refers to the Transition Period. - (6) Reflects the equity portion of performance-based awards granted to Ms. Miglucci under the 2018 Program and the 2019 Q1-Q2 Program.
-Pursuant to ASC Topic 718, the aggregate grant date fair value of the equity portion of these awards was \$68,775 for the 2018 Program award and \$61,950 for the 2019 Q1-Q2 Program award, in each case assuming that the highest level of performance conditions had been achieved.
+- (17) Reflects the equity portion of the performance-based award granted to Ms. Miglucci under the Fiscal 2020 Program and includes the incremental fair value of \$90,792, calculated in accordance with ASC Topic 718, resulting from the modification of this award pursuant to the Separation Agreement (as defined below). - (18) Reflects the cash portion of the performance-based award granted to Ms. Miglucci under the 2019 Q3-Q4 Program. - (19) Includes \$21,380 of severance paid pursuant to the Separation Agreement and \$16,594 of long-term disability insurance and life insurance premiums. - (20) Reflects the equity portion of the performance-based award granted to Ms. Miglucci under the 2019 Q3-Q4 Program.
+Pursuant to ASC Topic 718, the aggregate grant date fair value of the equity portion of this award was \$70,781 assuming that the highest level of performance conditions had been achieved. - (21) Reflects the cash portion of the performance-based awards granted to Ms. Miglucci under the 2018 Program in the amount of \$4,590 and the 2019 Q1-Q2 Program in the amount of \$24,075. - (22) Includes \$18,296 of long-term disability insurance and life insurance premiums.